 Four hemispherical cups are blown by the wind and spin faster the stronger the wind.
 The speed of the wind is shown on a dial at the bottom.

 Meteorologists look at the sky and decide how many eighths of the sky are covered in cloud.

-0 oktas means the sky is clear, 8 oktas means the sky is covered with cloud, 4 oktas means half the sky is covered with cloud.
+0 oktas means the sky is clear, 8 oktas means the sky is covered with cloud, 4 oktas means half the sky is

 Air Pressure is measured in millibars using a barometer.
 The picture shows an aneroid barometer.